Arizona Focus Group Sees Trump's Crime Attack On Biden As 'Far From Reality'

 His father was recently diagnosed with COVID-19, and he's angry about how the state has handled the pandemic.
 That may be a motivating factor for him this fall, he said.

-"The leadership in our state," he said, "they're having to play catch up a lot."
+"The leadership in our state," he said, "they're having to play catch-up a lot."
 He added that this all "could have been prevented, if we'd just taken action sooner."

 A poll last month found almost two-thirds of Arizonans disapprove of the job Republican Gov. Doug Ducey is doing on the pandemic — up sharply over the prior two months, as coronavirus cases in the state surged.
 And he did not get good reviews for his handling of the virus during this focus group.